Royals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox play Bobby Witt Jr. and the Kansas City Royals at Fenway Park on Monday.
-First pitch is at 7:10 PM ET.
+Jarren Duran and the Boston Red Sox will play Bobby Witt Jr. and the Kansas City Royals at Fenway Park on Tuesday at 7:10 PM ET, in the second game of a four-game series.

-The Red Sox are -210 moneyline favorites in this matchup against the Royals (+170).
-A 10-run over/under has been set in this contest.
+The favored Red Sox have -185 moneyline odds to win against the underdog Royals, who are listed at +150.
+A 10-run total has been listed for this game.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.